-Whether it’s because of a period of financial difficulty or an emergency expense, missing a credit card payment happens to the best of us.
-When you can’t afford to pay your balance in full, the worst thing you can do is to only pay off the interest – or worse, leave the bill unpaid entirely.
+Whether it’s because of a period of financial difficulty or due to a huge emergency expense, missing a credit card payment can happen to the best of us.
+When you can’t afford to pay off your credit card balance in full, the worst thing you can do is to only pay off the interest – or worse, leave the bill unpaid entirely.

-However, ignoring your bill won’t make it go away.
-The longer you leave your credit card balance unpaid, the more you accumulate in fees and interest.
+The longer you leave your credit card balance unpaid, the more you accumulate in late payment fees and interest.
 Averaging around 25% per annum, credit card interest rates can make it easy for debts to snowball to an amount you can’t manage.